lensesio/lenses-cloud-templates/aws/eks/README.md

       AmazonEKSClusterPolicy
       AmazonEKSServicePolicy
       AmazonEKSWorkerNodePolicy
+      AmazonMSKReadOnlyAccess

     Inline policy
       logs:CreateLogGroup
       logs:CreateLogStream
       logs:PutLogEvents

+NOTE: You can use the `role.yml` Cloudformation template to create the role automatically

 After creating the role, you need to map it explicity into the EKS cluster **auth configmap** because only the creator of EKS cluster has access by default to the cluster.